-Perhaps our society is experiencing the effects of a cultural trauma connected with the practice of circumcision.
+Our society is experiencing the effects of a cultural trauma connected with the practice of circumcision.
 Trauma is an emotional shock from an overwhelming event.
 Certainly, having part of the penis cut off by force qualifies.
 The fact that the whole society participates in perpetuating this trauma requires that people deny the reality of what is happening.
-Therefore, you can literally put information under someone’s nose, and they will not see it if it is too threatening emotionally.
-And this can lead to frustration.

 To address this situation, it is important to have some empathy and understanding for those whom we want to influence.
 This can be a stretch.
 But otherwise, we are more likely to invite unproductive conflict.
 Generally, the uninformed are not ill-intentioned.
 Regarding circumcision, they believe, feel, and act as they do without awareness.
 Imagine seeing the world through the eyes of the uninformed.
 What would you need to expand your awareness?
 What kind of approaches from others would turn you off?
 How did you discover the truth about circumcision?
 If that happened when you were an adult, it probably took some time and reflection, and this can give you insight into approaching others.